miguoliang/old_blog/code/_posts/2019-12-19-how-to-use-bootstrap-css-styles-in-amp-pages.md

 ## Introduction

-AMP does not allow developers import Bootstrap CSS Styles from any CDN, because Bootstrap has lots of styles so that it can make page renderering slow.
+AMP does not allow developers to import Bootstrap CSS Styles from any CDN, because Bootstrap has lots of styles so that it can make page rendering slow.
 Is it means we can not use Bootstrap to build responsive pages?
 No. You can learn the best practice to use Bootstrap in your AMP Pages correctly.

 ## 1. Start a new website project